sas41/ProcessAffinityControlTool/README.md

 # Usage:

-    add
+    add or update
-        Adds an exception for a program, to run with a different core affinity and priority.
+        Adds or updates an exception for a program, to run with a different core affinity and priority.

         This works best when used for games to run on their own cores/threads while the rest of the programs